FortinetCloudCSE/style-guide/content/30Format/15markdown.md

 To create a header, on a new line simply place the appropriate number of `#` followed by a space, followed by the words of the header.
 There are 6 types of headers, designate H1 through H6.
 Headers 1 (H1) through 4 (H4) are used like indents in an outline.
 There should be 1 H1 per page, and an H2 per section.
 If each section is divided into subsections, H3 or H4 can be used.

-Below you will find examples of the various headers, and in the grey textbox, you will find the sample markdown to create the header demonstrated.
+Below you will find examples of the various headers, and in the codebox preceding it, you will find the sample markdown to create the header demonstrated.

 ---